 No RV’s allowed on the dirt section of the Apache Trail

 It wasn’t until I turned onto the Apache Trail, that I realized it was a dirt road.
 And it’s restricted to vehicles less than 40 feet long – for good reason.

 You won’t find RV’s – and in fact Cruise America, the largest RV rental company, prohibits their vehicles from traveling this road.
 The white knuckle curves and spectacular scenery started just after the dam.

 The dirt section is only about 28 miles long – and ends just a few miles shy of Tortilla Flats.
 It’s a slow drive if you care about your car.
 The road twists and turns and climbs steep sections, hugging cliffs.

 Don’t expect guard rails because they’re almost non-existent.
 Do expect to pull way over when you meet a car coming from the other direction – a bit nerve wracking on the 2,000 feet of single lane road, which boasts sheer cliffs on one side, that you’ll find about five miles from Tortilla Flats.

 I had figured once I made it to Tortilla Flats the scenery would disappear.
 I was dead wrong.
 Jaw dropping views continued all the way through to the outskirts of Apache Junction.

-I never did manage to do a hike in the Superstition Mountains, though I took over an hour to hike and explore Tonto National Monument which you’ll find just off the Apache Trail.
+I never did manage to do a hike in the Superstition Mountains, though I took over an hour to hike and explore Tonto National Monument which you’ll find just off the trail.
 And wherever there was a pullout or a short walk I did that.
-Giving up a day’s hike in the Superstition Mountains was worth it to drive the Apache Trail.
+Giving up a day’s hike in the Superstition Mountains was worth it to drive the stunning Apache Trail.

-I highly recommend the drive to anyone as a day trip from Phoenix or Scottsdale.
+I highly recommend Apache Trail drive to anyone as a day trip from Phoenix or Scottsdale.
 Start with a full tank of gas, bring water and snacks and don’t forget your camera.